Common Stock: Everything You Need to KnowStartup Law ResourcesVenture Capital, Financing

 - Is all common stock the same?

 Not necessarily.
 Some companies issue different classes of common stock, which give different proportions of voting rights.
 Some classes of common stock offer one vote per share, while others may offer one vote per 10 shares, for example.

 - Do common stock owners receive stock certificates?

 Yes.
 These may be paper or electronic certificates.

 Steps to File

 If your company is considering going public, your first step is to contact an investment bank which will help with determining both the type and price of the stock.
 However, before doing that, it's best to consult with a lawyer.
 UpCounsel matches its customers with the top 5 percent of lawyers in the field.
-UpCounsel's attorneys include prestigious law school graduates who have worked with companies like Google and Stripe, and who will advise you in order to ensure your company's success.
+UpCounsel's attorneys include prestigious law school graduates who have worked with companies like Google and Menlo Ventures, and who will advise you to ensure your company's success.